sdhalliday92/SFIA2/README.md

 My proposal was to create a Superhero Name Generator.
 My inital proposal includes 4 services as follows:

 + Service 1: This will be the front end of my application, and Flask will be used to create this.
 My database will store the resulting Superhero Name that is generated from Service 4 in a MySQL Database on GCP.
 Only a single index.html page will be used to display the information.
-Options will be present on Service 1 to enable dual implementation for Services 2, 3 and 4.

 + Service 2: Generates a random First Name to return to Service 4.